Hitting probabilities and uniformly $S$-transient subgraphs: Harmonic Profiles and Hitting Probability Estimates

 Let $\widehat{\Gamma} = \Z^4.$ Think of $\mathbf{x} \in \Z^4$ as $\mathbf{x}=(x_1, x_2, x_3, x_4).$ In the $x_1x_2$-plane, let $K = \partial \Gamma$ be the set of lattice points that lie inside the graph of $x_2 = \pm x_1^\alpha$ for $\alpha \in (0,1), \ x_1 \in \Z_{\geq 0}.$ In the case $\alpha = 1/2,$ we have a parabola whose axis of symmetry is the $x_1$-axis; we may often refer to the points of $K$ as a ``parabola" regardless of the value of $\alpha$ (or the fact that we are only considering a discrete analog of a parabola).
 Note that $K$ is a two-dimensional object in four-dimensional space, so $\Gamma := \Z^4 \setminus K$ is inner uniform.

-On $\Z^4$ consider the lazy SRW which stays in place at each step of the Markov kernel with probability $1/2$ and otherwise move to any of the eight neighboring vertices with equal probability.
-Then $\Z^4$ has controlled weights and is Harnack.
+If we consider the lazy simple random walk on $\Z^4,$ then it has controlled weights, is uniformly lazy, and is Harnack.
 Hence we can apply any of our results to this example.

 We first use Theorem \ref{psi-upperbd} to show that $\Z^4$ is $S$-transient with respect to $K$.
 Doubling of traces of balls in $\partial \Gamma$ can be seen by the following formula for $V_{\partial \Gamma}:$